hpyhacking/peatio/docs/daemons.md

 ## withdraw_audit

-This daemon validates withdraws and sends them to amqp:withdraw_coin.
+This daemon validates withdrawals and sends them to amqp:withdraw_coin.

 ## amqp:trade_executor

-This daemon performs partial or full fullfilment or two orders.
+This daemon performs partial or full fullfilment of two orders.